Health Library

 Hereditary nephritis; Hematuria - nephropathy - deafness; Hemorrhagic familial nephritis; Hereditary deafness and nephropathy

-Alport syndrome is an inherited disorder that damages the tiny blood vessels in the kidneys.
-It also causes hearing loss and eye problems.
+Alport syndrome is a rare inherited disorder that damages the tiny blood vessels in the kidneys.
+It can also cause hearing loss and eye problems.

 Images